Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Metric proof using common background field

-\textbf{\emph{(i)} Non-negativity:} each term of the definition of $d_q^\region$ is non-negative, each being an absolute value raising to a power of $q$.
+\textbf{\emph{(i)} Non-negativity:} each term of the definition of $d_q^\region$ is non-negative, each being an absolute value \revisionTVCGminor{raised} to a power of $q$.
 The $q$\textsuperscript{th} root (with $q \geq 1$) of the sum of non-negative numbers is non-negative therefore $d_q^\region(b^\region_i, b^\region_j) \geq 0$.

 \textbf{\emph{(ii)} Identity of indiscernibles:} \revision{as stated before, we identify region-aware persistence pairs modulo $\sim$, we write $b^\region_i = b^\region_j$ to mean $b^\region_i \sim b^\region_j$ and we keep the same symbol $d_q^\region$ for the induced metric on the quotient.} We want to show that two points are indistinguishable in distance if and only if they are actually the same, i.e. $d_q^\region(b^\region_i, b^\region_j) = 0 \iff b^\region_i = b^\region_j$.